 Sweet Potato Tzimmes

 An Eastern European standard, tzimmes is a roasted vegetable dish that is made a number of ways, depending on the occasion.
-For Rosh Hashana, the appropriate ingredients include carrots and sweet potatoes, with the added sweetness of fresh and dried fruits.
+For the Jewish New Year, Rosh Hashana, the appropriate ingredients include carrots and sweet potatoes, with the added sweetness of fresh and dried fruits.
 Recipe adapted from Vegan Holiday Kitchen.
 Photos by Susan Voisin.

 - 2 tablespoons olive oil

 - 3 large sweet potatoes, cooked, baked, or microwaved in their skins, then peeled and sliced